freenandes/topo-da-mente/content/note/internet_poetry.md

 Some traces associated to internet poetry:
 - Anti-capitalism
 - Anti-tech-perfectionism
+- Anti-data-exploitation
-- A focus on delivering messages
+- A focus on delivering the message
 - Preference for raw markup/code (for example, HTML+CSS only for websites)
 - Looking to belong to a community
 - Create rituals that promote a healthier relationship with the internet (for example, gathering around creating together, or creating content under the same topic)